Home | Hunts | General Info | Rates | Stories | Links | References | What to Bring | Contact Us | Video | Policy

 • Snake Gaiters - If you are coming on a desert hunt during August through late October (Coues deer, mule deer, bear, antelope), there is a slight chance that you will see rattlesnakes (they are usually dormant during any other hunting month).
 Rattlesnakes usually are not a threat if you don't bother them, but snake gaiters can give you the "piece of mind" you need while hiking through their habitat.
 The lightest and most versitile brand is Turtle Skins, but there are also some less expensive versions on Amazon.

-• Daypack - If you are a frail person, a fanny pack will be fine to haul your essentials.
+• Daypack - If you are a small-framed or frail person, a fanny pack or small day pack will be fine to haul your essentials.
 Info for the rest of you: Most hunters come with packs too small....
 The first reason to have a good-sized pack is to handle all the layers of clothing that you will be peeling off during the day.
 Remember that mornings are often 40 degrees cooler than noontime temps, which means you will be layering.
 The second reason you need to have a decent sized pack is for water and field gear transport.
 A third major reason is that, if you tag an animal, you will need to put the guide's gear into your pack (and they have a lot of stuff) as he packs out the game.
-If it is a large animal such as a bear, elk, sheep or mule deer, you might need to help pack out some of the game.
+If it is a large animal such as a bear, elk, sheep or mule deer, you might need to help pack out some of the game meat/hide.
 You do not need a giant 7-day backpack/packframe, but a good daypack with a waste strap for putting the weight above the hips and not all on the shoulders.
 A mid-sized pack with a capacity around 2500 - 4000cu-in should work fine.
 One good backpack manufacturer that is a bit expensive, but has strong, ultra lightweight designs are the packs by Kuiu.
 These are by far the most reliable and most thought-out hunting packs on the market!
-The frame is lightweight carbon fiber and stronger than steel!
+The frame on the Kuiu Pro is lightweight carbon fiber and stronger than steel!
 There are various Kuiu backpack configurations to choose from, but I use the Kuiu Pro LT 4000 for most hunts and the Pro LT 7000 for big animal packing such as elk.
 Kuiu Pro packs are only 3 to 5 pounds empty!
 Visit www.Kuiu.com.
 Another good backpack manufacturer is Eberlestock.
 Their backpacks are about two to three times the weight, but they allow you to slide your gun into a pouch or scabbard and also secure a bow on the pack.
 This eliminates fatigue from carrying a weapon on your shoulders or in your hands on a long hike through rough, canyon terrain.
 There are many Eberlestock configurations to choose from, but you don't need anything larger than 4000 cu-in.
 The Eberlestock X1A1 or X1A2 or X1A3 models are perfect for any Western hunt.
 The Eberlestock J34 model is a bit larger and heavier, but also a great pack.
 The Eberlestock X2 with addition of a side scabbard works great as well.
 Visit www.eberlestock.com.
 Badlands, Cabelas, and Bass Pro have a couple economical, yet fair backpacks, as well.
 Turkey hunters can bring a turkey vest instead of the backpack, if they choose.

 • Water Transport - Several Dozens of people die in the Arizona desert per year due to heat stroke caused by severe dehydration.
 Having enough water in your pack is very important in this arid environment, especially after the kill.
 Once you kill, you just tripled your water requirement in order to help pack out the extra weight.
 THIS IS THE DESERT!
 There are typically no streams to drink from if you are out of water.
 If coming during our warm months of August through October, a minimum of two liters should be taken into the field at all times, even if you don't think you need it.
 I don't mean two little drinking water bottles that you buy in the case, but two LITERS.
 We provide bulk jugs of drinking water so that you can fill your 2 Liter bladder or your hiking bottle.
 Another trick is to bring an empty 1 liter "Smartwater" bottle, since they are less bulky and shaped perfectly for a backpack.
 The number one recommended water bladder is the "Big Zip" by Platypus.
 It's special features include: a very large opening for easy refilling, a quick-release hose, a shut-off valve, and because it is made of a special plastic, there is absolutely no bad taste that you get with other brands.
 It also has an anti-microbial that eliminates mold/mildew growth.
 Camelback brand bladders are less-to-be-desired and often have a bad, plastic taste that never seems to go away.
 To keep away dirt and grime, make sure to buy a cover or cap for the bite valve of your water bladder, as most do not come with one.
 Anyways, we have seen many hunters dump out all their water while hiking because it became too heavy.
 Also, many hunters say, "I didn't drink all my water that I packed yesterday, so I'm only bringing half today."
 These are big mistakes!
 On several occasions we have rescued hunters and even guides in the early stages of heat stroke or severe dehydration.
 It is difficult for the rescuers to land a helicopter in the steep terrain that we hunt!
 This can be prevented by staying hydrated and packing enough water.
 The humidity in Arizona is typically 5-15%, which can dry you out in minutes!
 Some don't even know they are dehydrated until it's too late.
 If you are worried about the added weight of water, try to shave off a few pounds elsewhere.